TripodGG/Foundry-Automated-Install/README.md

    - Provide the Foundry VTT download URL
    - Assign a custom domain and port
 3. Script installs dependencies and unzips Foundry
+4. Optional files for additional features are copied by default
-4. A symlink is created from `instance/data/Data/modules` to the global `~/modules` folder
+5. Symlinks are created from `instance/Data/modules` and `instance/Data/assets` to the global shared folders
-5. A test run of Foundry is performed and confirmed
-6. A PM2 process is created and saved
+6. User prompt to set up optional webUI file explorer
 7. Caddy is configured and restarted with the new domain
 8. `options.json` is generated
 9. A swapfile is created based on memory size or a default value
+10. A PM2 process is created and saved

 ---